 - Toboggan Races – An 8-lane water slide race straight down the mountain.
 Grab a mat and go.

-The Red Slopes
+The Red Slope

-Just For Smaller Guests
+For the Smaller Guests

 Most water parks are built for rowdy teenagers and this one is no exception.
 But, Disney being a family enterprise devoted a large section of Blizzard Beach to the younger generation.

 Most of the slides have a height requirement.
 These do too.
 You must be either under 48 inches tall or acccompanied by someone who is under 48 inches tall.
 Yes UNDER.
+Cool!